 Where have the pegs been placed on the blocks and how do we know they are in the right position?

-Woodlea engages an independent surveyor from design through to construction to mark out the boundaries of each individual lot and you can be assured that this procedure has been done in strict accordance with the exact measurements of the lot sold to you.
+Woodlea engages a licensed surveyor from design through to construction to mark out the boundaries of each individual lot and you can be assured that this procedure has been done in strict accordance with the exact measurements of the lot sold to you.
 If there aren’t any pegs missing, but you still wish to confirm the size of your lot, we suggest you engage the services of your own surveyor, at your own cost, to do so.
 Ask your builder to assist with this process.

 Why do site costs differ depending on the block?
 How is this calculated?

 Site costs can vary depending on the type of soil, extent of engineered fill and slope on your block.
 The type of soil and slope determines how your house must be built.
 For example, the key reason for soil testing is to establish how likely it is that the soil will move, expand and contract with different levels of moisture content.
 Your builder will organise for their own engineer to conduct a soil and contour test to establish the best type of foundation for your new home to suit the soil and slope (if any).

 What type of fill is used to fill the blocks?
 How do I get a report on what this is for my block?

 Woodlea uses clean fill that has been tested by a geotechnical and environmental consultant and has been classified as suitable material to achieve level one compaction.
 A clean fill certificate is provided to Woodlea by the civil contractor.
 A Site Classification Report will be provided by our Sales Team to you prior to settlement for guidance.

 When will I be notified of my street number, if I haven’t been at time of settlement?